grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Ensure there are no errors related to blocks scan or sync in the queriers and store-gateways
 - Check store-gateway logs to see if all store-gateway have successfully completed a blocks sync

-### MimirStoreGatewayHasNotSyncTheBucket
+### FireStoreGatewayHasNotSyncTheBucket

-This alert fires when a Mimir store-gateway is not successfully scanning blocks in the storage (bucket).
+This alert fires when a Fire store-gateway is not successfully scanning blocks in the storage (bucket).
 A store-gateway is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket for a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.

 How to **investigate**:

 - Look for any scan error in the store-gateway logs (ie. networking or rate limiting issues)

-### MimirStoreGatewayNoSyncedTenants
+### FireStoreGatewayNoSyncedTenants

 This alert fires when a store-gateway doesn't own any tenant.
 Effectively it is sitting idle because no blocks are sharded to it.